 Blood: Newborn blood screening is designed to test drops of your baby’s blood for heritable disorders that would result in disability or death.
 Many of these are metabolic disorders (often called "inborn errors of metabolism") that interfere with the body's use of nutrients to maintain healthy tissues and produce energy.
 Other genetic disorders that blood screening can detect include problems with hormones, the immune system, or hemoglobin in the blood.

 CCHD and hearing tests are performed by the birth hospital or birthing center before your baby is discharged from the hospital.
-The blood spot tests are collected between 24 and 48 hours after the birth of your baby.
+The blood spot tests are collected after 24 hours but no later than 48 hours after the birth of your baby.
 Your hospital or doctor will receive a copy of the screening results once the tests have been completed.

 You should talk to your doctor about these test results at your baby’s first doctor visit, which is usually scheduled a week after the baby goes home.

 Religious grounds are the only valid reason for refusing newborn screening in Georgia.
-If a parent objects to testing based on religious grounds, a hospital official is to inform the parent of the consequences of decline (possible infant disability or death) and require the parent to complete a statement indicating their declination of newborn screening for religious reasons.
+If a parent objects to testing based on religious grounds, a hospital official is to be informed.
+The parent is given a copy of the Newborn Screening brochure to read and ask questions.
+If the parent chooses to decline, the hospital official informs the parent of the consequences of declining newborn screening e (possible infant disability or death) and requires the parent to complete a statement indicating their declination of newborn screening for religious reasons.
 This signed refusal should be retained in the medical record of the physician, midwife, or individual attending the delivery.